wsor4035/dev.luanti.org/content/for-creators/distributing-games-outside-contentdb.md

 ## Windows

 ### Rebranding
 To fully change the name of the engine you can change the name of the "project" in `CMakeLists.txt`.
-This will change the name of the executable and the name used on the titlebar, among other places.
+This will change the name of the executable and the name used on the title bar, among other places.
 Keep in mind this will also mean you need to rename files in `misc/` and the translation files.

 To change the icon that's used for Luanti builds on Windows you'll have to replace `misc/minetest-icon.ico` with your game's icon in the Windows ICO file format.